naiyerasif/site/content/blog/2019/2019-01-12-creating-an-express-middleware-using-typescript.md

 ---
-title: Creating a Node.js application using Express and TypeScript
+title: Creating an Express middleware using TypeScript
-path: /creating-a-nodejs-application-using-express-and-typescript
+path: /creating-an-express-middleware-using-typescript
 date: 2019-01-12
-updated: 2019-09-20
+updated: 2019-11-13
 author: [naiyer]
 tags: ['guide']
 ---

-In this guide, you'll learn to create a simple Node.js application using Express.js as the middleware with TypeScript support.
-You'll start with a JavaScript application and add TypeScript support to it.
+TypeScript [has been gaining](https://2018.stateofjs.com/javascript-flavors/typescript/) popularity and adoption for a while as a strongly-typed flavor of JavaScript.
+In this guide, we'll explore a possible way to use TypeScript to write an Express middleware.
+We'll start with a JavaScript project, add TypeScript support to it and explore some configurations to customize the behavior of TypeScript Compiler (`tsc`).

 ### Setup

-> This guide uses
+> We'll use
 > - Node 12

-Start by creating a Node.js application.
+Let's start by creating a Node.js application.
 Create a directory `express-rest-app` and open a terminal into it.
 Execute the following command on the terminal.

 ```bash
 npm init -y